VenturaNotes/Knowledge/- Topics/Software engineer.md

 	- Their goal is to create efficient, reliable, and scalable software solutions for various needs
 		- #question What kind of needs are we talking about
 		- #question How do they make applications efficient, reliable, and scalable?
+	- #question Is there a difference between a software engineer, developer, or programmer?
 ### Responsibilities
 -
 ## References